zircomars/365-microsoft-network/azure/ownPrivateVersio/install-ms-Graph-sdk.md

 after install, it's better try closed vscode application and open again as restart the vscode application.
 Then check and try login to Microsoft path by this command
 - `connect-MgGraph -Scopes "Group.ReadWrite.All", "User.Read.All"`
 - `Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All"`
+- `Connect-MgGraph -ContextScope Process`

 there other command same method can login and give and access the Microsoft Graph permissions.
+It normally popup the new web tab websites and input/write the admin account, type password and normal authentication method as app or send sms.

 ## other command checks